 Comment in good time

-The deadline for comments is 21 days from the date on the letter/ publicity notifying you about the application.
-However, all comments received up until the decision is made will be considered.
+- the deadline for comments is 21 days from the date on the letter/ publicity notifying you about the application

-If comments are made after the 21 day deadline and a decision has already been made, your comments will not be taken into consideration.
-It is therefore advisable to make your comments as soon as possible.
+- if comments are made after the 21 day deadline and a decision has already been made, your comments will not be taken into consideration

-Any comments made online or by email will receive an automated response.
-We do not acknowledge receipt of comments sent by post.
+- if you make your comments online you can choose to receive an automated response.
+We do not acknowledge receipt of comments sent by email or post

 Planning decisions